 Public documents were reviewed to identify present and reasonably foreseeable future actions, other federal actions, and non-federal actions.
 In accordance with CEQ guidance, analysis was performed using available or reasonably obtainable information.
 To be commensurate with the level of detail associated with a Tier 1 EIS regarding project effects, the list of past, present, and reasonably foreseeable future actions includes broader categories of actions and projects rather than site-specific projects.
-Table 5-29 outlines the actions considered in this analysis.
+Table 5-30 outlines the actions considered in this analysis.

 Action/Project Description Location

 Past

 Actions/Projects

-Community Population Growth Population growth land use changes o size of urban devel for services.
-The ta page provides som that was occurred representative citie As noted.
+Community Population Growth Population growth within the study corridor has led to land As noted. use changes over the last century, expending the size of urban development and the associated demand for services.
+The table-within-a-table on the following page provides some reference to the extent of change that was occurred in the three counties and representative cities.

 Year 1900

 Place Except where noted Year 2010

 Pima County 14,689 980,263

 Tucson 7,531 520,116

 Pinal County 7,779 375,770

-Eloy 5,381 ^b 16,631
+Eloy 5,381 b 16,631

-Florence 2,173 ^b 25,536
+Florence 2,173 b 25,536

 Maricopa Co.
 20,457 3,817,117

 Mesa 722 439,041

 Chandler 1,378a 388,838

 Tempe 885 161,719

 Phoenix 5,544 1,445,632

-Sources: Arizona Geo Governments 2014; U 2010a
+Sources: Arizona Geographic Alliance 2014a; Pima Association of Governments 2014; US Census Bureau 1995: US Census Bureau 2010a

-Notes: ide a tifte d
+Notes:

-^a 1930 data - earliest ^b 1970 data laentified
+a 1930 data - earliest id dentified

+b 1970 data

 Action/Project Description Location Tribal Settlements The Gila River Indian Reservation was established in 1859, the Walt River Pima-Maricopa Indian Community was established in 1879, and the Ak-Chin Reservation was established in 1912 (Arizona Geographic Alliance 2014b).
 South and east of Phoenix Agricultural Production Arizona data from the Census of Agriculture indicate that the quantity of land in cultivation grew in the early 1900s, peaked in the mid-1950s, and then gradually declined.
 For example, about 14 million acres of Arizona land was in cultivation in 1935.
 In 1954 the figure approached 42 million acres, but dropped to about 38 million acres by 1969 and to about 36 million acres by 1987 (U.S Department of Agriculture 2014).
-Arizona statewide Southern Pacific Railroad; now Union Pacific Railroad The Southern Pacific Railroad was extended from Yuma reaching Tucson in 1880; the line between Tucson and Phoenix was established in the late 1800s.
-In 1996, the UP and Southern Pacific Railroad merged.
-From Nogales through Tucson to west of Phoenix; a rail line also passes through Tucson and crosses the southern part of the state Interstate 10 I-10 in Arizona was laid out by the Arizona Highway Department (as ADOT was called at the time) in 1956-1958, and the segment between Tucson and Phoenix was built in 1967 with two travel lanes in each direction.
+Arizona statewide Southern Pacific The Southern Pacific Railroad was extended from Yuma From Nogales Railroad; now reaching Tucson in 1880; the line between Tucson and through Tucson to Railroad and Southern Pacific Railroad merged. rail line also passes through Tucson and crosses the southern part of the state Interstate 10 I-10 in Arizona was laid out by the Arizona Highway Department (as ADOT was called at the time) in 1956-1958, and the segment between Tucson and Phoenix was built in 1967 with two travel lanes in each direction.
 In more recent years, portions of the highway have been widened to include up to three travel lanes in each direction in between the Tucson and Phoenix metropolitan areas, with additional travel lanes within Tucson and Phoenix.
 South-central Arizona Highway and Road System While roads and highways are not abundant between Tucson and Phoenix, a system of transportation routes connects various communities in the Sun Corridor.
 Of particular note are the segments of Old US 80 (now State Route 77, State Route 79, and US 60) that collectively provide an alternative route from Tucson to Phoenix and the suburban communities east of Phoenix.
 South-central Arizona